rahgadda/Aws/02-Modules/01-iam.md

 - **Policies**:
   - A policy is an object in AWS that, when associated with an identity (users, groups of users, or roles) or resource (EC2, S3), defines their permissions.
     - **Identify Based**:
-      - It controls what actions the identity can perform, on which resources, and under what conditions.
+      - It checks what actions the identity can perform, on which resources, and under what conditions.
 These are categorized into two types
         - **Inline policies**:
           - Policies are directly embedded into a single user, group, or role.
           - This approach is not recommended.